awesto/django-shop/docs/reference/cart-checkout.rst

 each language.

 In the CMS page editor click onto the link named **Advanced Settings** at the bottom of the popup window.
-As template, chose the default one, provided it contains at least one big placeholder_.
+As template, choose the default one, provided it contains at least one big placeholder_.

 Enter "shop-cart" into the **Id**-field just below.
 This identifier is required by some templates which link directly onto the cart view page.
 If this field is not set, some links onto the cart page